Postdoctoral Psychology Fellowship

 Diversity Statement

 The program is dedicated to an environment of valuing and respecting diversity, equity, and justice.
 We are committed to maintaining an atmosphere of openness and trust with our trainees and colleagues.
 We humbly acknowledge that we have blind spots and promise to continually work on self-reflection as a training program, listen to all voices but especially the voices muted by systemic racism and oppression, embrace and learn from our inevitable mistakes, and engage and take action to interrupt the pattern of inequality.
 We understand that working to dismantle systemic racism and oppression is a process, one that we are committed to pursuing.
-We embrace high-quality, evidence-based, and multiculturally competent services for our patients and their families.
-Our efforts to celebrate and promote diversity are further supported by our Psychiatry Department Diversity Council and the LGBTQ+ Psychology Consultation Group.
-Organizational initiatives further support diversity by the Trauma-Informed Care Steering Committee, the LGBTQ+ Allies employee resource group, and our Equity and Inclusion Director- Syl Jones.
+We embrace high-quality evidence-based services delivered with cultural humility for our patients and their families.
+Our efforts to celebrate and promote diversity are further supported by the Health Equity department including Cultural Navigators, DEI Coaches, and the Hennepin Healthcare Collectives.

 Salary and Benefits